The 18 Somethings Project is a writing adventure to unleash your creativity.

 Sign up for our mailing list to be notified of the next edition of The 18 Somethings Project.

 We send communications via TinyLetter which sometimes go into spam / updates folders.
-Questions?
-Email 18somethings [at] gmail.com
+To reach us directly, email 18somethings [at] gmail.com

 Money & energy